-- All three books are written the first person by way of the Golden Hamster
+- All three books are written in the first person by way of the Golden Hamster

-Now, it’s unclear to me how Freddy is unable to use a pencil and thus can only write using the ease of a computer keyboard — typewriter action being to difficult for his size, but Humphrey can scribble away in a tiny notebook using a pencil.
+Now, it’s unclear to me how Freddy is unable to use a pencil and thus can only write using the ease of a computer keyboard — typewriter action being too difficult for his size, but Humphrey can scribble away in a tiny notebook using a pencil.
 Call that poetic license I guess but isn’t it interesting that both these series have a similarly skilled rodent and assume that this level of expertise is best left to those who can read chapter books?
 (Please excuse my sarcasm).

 Trouble According to Humphrey series by

-Birney’s The Seven Wonders of Sassafras Springs is one of my all time favorite chapter books so I was delighted to find her hamster series.
+Birney’s The Seven Wonders of Sassafras Springs is one of my all-time favorite chapter books so I was delighted to find her hamster series.
 Humphrey is a Golden Hamster who lives in a classroom along with a frog named Og.
-He’s very concerned about his human student friends and trouble begins when he’s caught outside his cage.
+He’s very concerned about his human student friends and trouble begins when he’s caught outside of his cage.
 No one realizes he’s figured out how to unlock his cage and he’s riddled with guilt when one of his favorite students, Miranda, takes the fall.
 It’s easy to get caught up in the drama of Room 26 kids and I enjoyed diverse backgrounds of the kids in the class as they take turns taking Humphrey home for the weekend.

 All in all, if you wanted just one book recommendations to go along with the Golden Hamster video, I’d chose this one. [chapter book, ages 8 and up]

 I, Freddy: book one in the golden hamster saga series by Dietlof Reiche